 We’ll match you with a grade level of your choice (kindergarten through 12th grade), or you can select your volunteer assignment based on a specific school or teacher.
-We’ll match you up with an opportunity that is rewarding and works with your specific needs.

 Can I volunteer at my child’s school?

+Yes, if an opportunity is available.
 We make every effort to place you where you feel most comfortable.
 Sometimes there are more requests than openings.
 In that scenario, we’d ask that you volunteer in another school/classroom where there is a need until we can place you at the school that you prefer.

 Is JA taught during the school day?

 JA offers after-school programs, but core programs are taught during school hours.
 The days/times for elementary school programs are agreed upon between the volunteer and teacher; for middle and high school programs the days/time may be predetermined.